-Our biggest expensive was rent for our flat in the Vinohrady district of Praha 2 after we learned about the neighbourhoods and where to stay in Prague from an expat couple (and new friends!)
-We paid 14,000 CZK (about €600) which is a little more than other flats we found, but we had two floors to sleep and work in, plus a large balcony in our bedroom to enjoy 5am sunsets and those breathtaking views of red European rooftops that I love so much.
+Our biggest expensive was rent.
+We decided to get an apartment in the Vinohrady district of Praha 2, after reading about where to stay in Prague from an expat couple and new friends.
+We paid 14,000 CZK (about €600) for a spacious two-floor apartment plus a large balcony in our bedroom.
+It awarded us with romantic 5am sunsets and breathtaking views of European terracotta rooftops that I love so much.

 Any given day in the summertime, there is at least one good movie playing, most of them outdoors along the riverbank.
 Some are in English and others in Czech with English subtitles.
 Like the Paris Plages on the Seine, for 100 CZK or €4 you can chill on a portion of Prague’s riverbank with beachy sand.
 For listings, I found these sites helpful expats.cz, guidilo.com, and kinoaero.cz for the Prague Film Summer Festival.

 Prague has a hidden vineyard.
 It’s not well known but we found it at the bottom of Praha 2 in Havlíčkovy sady (locals call it Grébovka).
 Come here for picnics, sun tanning, and Czech wines (the Pinot Gris was recently named the best in the country).
 Entry is free but I would call ahead for a tasting.

 Free concerts on the river

 Summer nights on Náplavka rock.
 Náplavka is a name of the part of riverbank under the Jiráskův bridge where there are open-air bars with local beer on tap and usually live music for anyone passing by.